In this video, I wanted to go through an excellent mini-band exercise for your rotator cuff.

-When it comes to rotator cuff, they are the most common muscles that get injured in the shoulder.
-Having a wide variety of exercises that you can do in order to target the rotator cuff is very important.
+The rotator cuff is the most common muscle group injured in the shoulder.
+Having a wide variety of exercises that you can do to target the rotator cuff is very important.

 EXCELLENT Mini Band Exercise for the Rotator Cuff